mnithyanandh/PCDMS/README.md

 # MAPD_F2020
-Mobile Applications Development Program - Centennial College This is the master repo for the MAPD F2020 program.
+Mobile Applications Development Program - Centennial College.
+This is the master repo for the MAPD F2020 program.

 # Classes listed: